-In April 2024, we highlighted three two data presentations showcasing the mechanistic activity of Eicosapentaenoic eicosapentaenoic acid, or EPA, at the American College of Cardiology European Atherosclerosis Society scientific session, session in Lyon, France.
-These presentations advanced may advance the understanding of how EPA and VASCEPA work to reduce CV events in at-risk patients.
+In May July 2024, we supported two data presentations showcasing the mechanistic activity of eicosapentaenoic acid, or EPA, as well as encore data reporting on real world safety of IPE at the European Atherosclerosis Society Heart UK scientific session conference in Lyon, France.
+These presentations may advance the understanding of how EPA and VASCEPA work to reduce CV events in at-risk patients.
+Coventry, England.